adenot/Notepad/services.md

 ## Pricing

-I can guarantee that will cost less than half salary of a DevOps Engineer would cost.
+I can guarantee that will cost less than half salary of a full-time DevOps Engineer.

 Contact me and let's talk.